Islam in Tanzania: History

+These factors still have effects to this day.

 Around the 19th century, trading routes between the Tanzanian interior and the Swahili coast intensified the influence of Swahili culture and religion.
 Despite the importance of trade, the spread of Islam in the interior was mainly facilitated by Sufi missionaries, converted locals returning from the coast, and Muslim chiefs during the colonial period.

 Sufi orders like the Qadiriyya and Shadhiliyya propagated throughout the 19th and early 20th centuries, further consolidating Islam in the interior.
 During the struggle for Tanzanian independence in the mid-20th century, the Muslims of the nation supported the movement.